-Table 9-3KMs for integrating data to Netezza
+Table 10-3 KMs for integrating data to Netezza

-КМ Notes

-IKM Netezza Control Append Integrates data in a Netezza target table in replace/append mode.
+КМ Notes IKM Netezza Control Append Integrates data in a Netezza target table in replace/append mode.
 IKM Netezza Incremental Update Integrates data in a Netezza target table in incremental update mode.
 This KM implements a DISTRIBUTE_ON option to define the processing distribution.
 It is important that the chosen column has a high cardinality (many distinct values) to ensure evenly spread data to allow maximum processing performance.
 Please follow Netezza's recommendations on choosing a such a column.

-Valid options are:

-[PK]: Primary Key of the target table.

-[UK]: Update key of the interface

-[RANDOM]: Random distribution

-If no value is set (empty), no index will be created.
+Valid options are: ■ [PK]: Primary Key of the target table. ■ [UK]: Update key of the interface ■ [RANDOM]: Random distribution list of column&gt;: a comma separated list of columns If no value is set (empty), no index will be created.
 This KM also uses an ANALYZE_TARGET option to generate statistics on the target after integration.
 IKM Netezza to File (EXTERNAL TABLE) Integrates data from a Netezza staging area to a file using external tables.
 This KM implements an optional BASE_TABLE option to specify the name of a table that will be used as a template for the external table.

-10 Teradata
+Teradata